Best Plastic Surgery Center in Ahmedabad, Gujarat

 Reconstructive Plastic Surgery Hospitals

 Plastic surgeons use microsurgery to transfer tissue for coverage of a defect when no local tissue is available.
-Free flaps of skin, muscle, bone, fat, or a combination may be removed from the body, moved to another site on the body, and reconnected to a blood supply by suturing arteries and veins as small as 1 to 2 millimeters in diameter.
-Cosmetic surgery, Aesthetic plastic surgery, also called Medical aesthetics, involves techniques intended for the "enhancement" of appearance through surgical and medical techniques, and is specifically concerned with maintaining normal appearance, restoring it, or enhancing it beyond the average level toward some aesthetic ideal.
+Free flaps of skin, muscle, bone, fat, or a combination may be removed from the body, moved to another site on the body, and reconnected to a blood supply by suturing arteries and veins as small as 1 to 2 millimeters in diameter. best Cosmetic surgery center, Aesthetic plastic surgery doctors in ahmedabad, gujarat, rajasthan, baroda, surat, rajkot, mehsana, gandhinagar, himatnagar, palanpur, also called Medical aesthetics, involves techniques intended for the "enhancement" of appearance through surgical and medical techniques, and is specifically concerned with maintaining normal appearance, restoring it, or enhancing it beyond the average level toward some aesthetic ideal.

 In 2006, nearly 11 million cosmetic procedures were performed in the United States alone.
 The number of cosmetic procedures performed in the United States has increased over 50 percent since the start of the century.
 Nearly 12 million cosmetic procedures were performed in 2007, with the five most common surgeries being breast augmentation, liposuction, nasal surgery, eyelid surgery and abdominoplasty.
 The American Society for Aesthetic Plastic Surgery looks at the statistics for thirty-four different cosmetic procedures.
-Nineteen of the procedures are surgical, such as rhinoplasty or facelift.
+Nineteen of the procedures are surgical, such as rhinoplasty or facelift of bodyline hospitals is one of the leading best cosmetic surgery, plastic surgery, plastic surgeon, top 10 plastic surgery doctors in ahmedabad, gujarat, rajasthan, plastic surgery specialists, plastic and cosmetic center, best cosmetic surgery clinics, top cosmetic surgeon, plastic & cosmetic center, cosmetic plastic surgery services .
 The nonsurgical procedures include Botox and laser hair removal.
 In 2010, their survey revealed that there were 9,336,814 total procedures in the United States.
 Of those, 1,622,290 procedures were surgical.
 They also found that a large majority, 81%, of the procedures were done on Caucasian people.
 The increased use of cosmetic procedures crosses racial and ethnic lines in the U.S., with increases seen among African-Americans and Hispanic Americans as well as Caucasian Americans.
 In Europe, the second largest market for cosmetic procedures, cosmetic surgery is a $2.2 billion business.
 Cosmetic surgery is now very common in countries such as the United Kingdom, France, and Germany.
 In Asia, cosmetic surgery has become an accepted practice, and countries such as China and India has become Asia's biggest cosmetic surgery markets.
 Thailand is also one of the main cosmetic surgery markets in Asia, in particular for affordable breast augmentation and sex reassignment surgery, with international patients coming from Australia, Europe and neighboring Asian countries.

 The most prevalent aesthetic/cosmetic procedures include: